2014 IN REVIEW

 His idol growing up was Pete Sampras and at the age of 12 Novak attended Niki Pilic Academy in Munich, where he practiced for almost two years before returning to Belgrade.
 Djokovic’s favorite surface is hard court but he considers himself an all-around player.
 His best shot is backhand down the line.

 Novak speaks Serbian, Italian, German and English.
 In September 2007 his family invited 50 underprivileged Kosovo-Serb children to Belgrade to be courtside for the Serbia-Australia Davis Cup World Group Tie.
-In 2007 he appeared in Vogue Magazine.
 Novak was elected to a two-year term on the ATP Player council in June 2008.
 He earned the ATP Player of the Year award in 2011 and in February 2012 he was named the Laureus World Sportsman of the Year.

 Djokovic has been coached by former ATP pro and Slovak Republic native Marian Vajda since June 2006.